-Your students are your school’s most valuable assets.
 Carrying Student Accident Insurance is just one more precaution your school can take to protect your athletes, scholars, and shining stars—for pennies per student.
-We offer plans to protect your domestic, international, and international K–college bound students.
+Our plans protect your domestic, international, and international K–college bound students.

 Your job is to ensure that your school is fiscally sound, legally compliant, and safe for your entire school community.
 Join us at the academy to learn essential strategies to achieve these foundational goals and develop your professional support network.

 Recommend ISM's International Student Coverage to your graduating international students—it's seamless coverage from your campus to their next educational journey.